Emiloart/labguard/README.md

 LabGuard is a private Android-first security suite for Emilo Labs.
 The system combines a WireGuard-based VPN client, trusted-device management, explicit lost-device recovery flows, remote security actions, and a tightly controlled backend/control plane designed for a small high-trust user base.

-Brand attribution: Built by Emilo Labs
+Brand attribution: Built by Emilo Labs for Emilo Labs

 ## Architecture Summary